KatyWoodruff/Kickstarter-Analysis/README.md

 ### Using Kickstarter trends to create a successful campaign

 ## Using Excel I analyzed different Kickstarter campaign information to find trends for what made a campaign successful or not.
-Some challenges presented were finding outliers in order to that all data was relevant to the analysis.
+Challenges for this analysis were determining which data was relevant to creating a successful campaign.

 ### Analysis of Outcomes Based on Launch Date
 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/107223650/175180973-c1250d8b-8c45-4e36-ba73-29dd5a839eda.png)